vyshnovka/23-matches/README.md

 The essence of this game consists in removing things off the table.
 In one move, a player can pick up one, two or three matches.
 Whoever is forced to pick up the last match loses.

-**Adventure**

-Let's call it interactive fiction.
-Simply choose answers and move forward through the story.

 ## Tools